-- Satisfy all requirements of the graduate program as outlined in this handbook. - Maintain continuous enrollment each fall and spring semester of the program. - Grade Point Averages: Maintaining minimum iPOS, Overall Graduate, and Cumulative GPAs as outlined in the preceding section of this handbook. - Individual Course Grades: Grades lower than "B-" are not allowed for any courses listed on a student's plan of study.
-If a student receives a grade of C+ or lower, then they must re-take the course or receive permission to remove and replace the course in their plan of study. - Research and Dissertation Grades: Per Graduate College policy, SOS 792: Research and SOS 799: Dissertation credit hours may only receive grades of "Z" (research in progress), or "Y" (research is satisfactorily complete).
-In order to graduate, required thesis and dissertation hours must have "Y" grades posted. - Incomplete Grades: The School of Sustainability permits only two incompletes on a student's transcript at any time.
+- Continuous Enrollment: Maintaining continuous enrollment each fall and spring semester of the program. - Grade Point Averages: Maintaining minimum iPOS, Overall Graduate, and Cumulative GPAs as outlined in the preceding section of this handbook. - Individual Course Grades: Grades lower than "B-" are not allowed for any courses listed on a student's plan of study.
+If a student receives a grade of C+ or lower, then they must re-take the course or receive permission to remove and replace the course in their plan of study, if the course is an elective. - Research and Dissertation Grades: Per Graduate College policy, SOS 792: Research and SOS 799: Dissertation credit hours may only receive grades of "Z" (research in progress), or "Y" (research is satisfactorily complete).
+To graduate, required research and dissertation hours must have "Y" grades posted. - Incomplete Grades: The School of Sustainability permits only two incompletes on a student's transcript at any time.
 More than two incompletes is cause for academic probation.
-More than two permanent incompletes is grounds for dismissal from the program. - Meet all program deadlines, including: - Time Limit for Passing the Comprehensive Exam: Students must take the comprehensive exam within one year of finishing their coursework. - Retaking the Comprehensive Exam: Students must petition the Graduate College to retake the comprehensive exam, and reexamination must occur no sooner than three months and no later than one year from the original exam date.
-Only one reexamination will be approved. - Time Limit for Defending and Passing the Dissertation Prospectus: PhD students must defend the dissertation prospectus within six months of passing the comprehensive exam. - Time Limit for Completing the Doctoral Degree: PhD students should defend their dissertation no more than 4 semesters (not including summer) after passing their Prospectus defense.
-Most students complete the doctoral program in five or six years.
-Failure to complete the program within six years may result in probation or dismissal from the program.
+More than two permanent incompletes is grounds for dismissal from the program. - Meet all program deadlines, including: - Time Limit for Passing the Comprehensive Exam: Students must take the comprehensive exam no later than the end of semester 6. - Retaking the Comprehensive Exam: In case of failure on the comprehensive exam, students must petition the Graduate College to retake it.
+Reexamination must occur no sooner than three months and no later than one year from the original exam date.
+Only one reexamination will be approved. - Time Limit for Defending and Passing the Dissertation Prospectus: PhD students must defend the prospectus within 6 to 12 months of passing the comprehensive exam, or no later than the end of semester 8. - Time Limit for Completing the Doctoral Degree: PhD students should defend their dissertation no more than 4 semesters (not including summer) after passing their prospectus defense.
+Most students complete the doctoral program in 5 or 6 years.
+Failure to complete the program within 6 years may result in probation or dismissal from the program.

 Doctoral students must complete all program requirements within a consecutive ten-year period.
 The ten-year period begins with the semester and year of admission to the doctoral program.
 The Graduate College dismisses students who are unable to complete all degree requirements and graduate within the allowed maximum time limits.

-16.3.
+21.3.
 Annual Review of Student Performance